Philosophy for the Department of Music

 *Dean’s permission required unless required by declared major.

 Voices of Mobile

-Note: All music majors participate in corporate music events.
+Note: All music majors participate in and attend the Performing Arts Series.
 This opportunity extends participatory and observation experiences with both small and large ensembles.
-Examples of annual corporate music events are The Christmas Spectacular, The Mobile Passion Play, Night of the Classical Masters, the Opera, Musical Theatre Productions, Plays, Symphonic Winds Performances, Jazz Band Performances, Piano Ensemble Performances, and Spring Spectacular.
+Examples of annual Performing Arts Series events are Christmas Spectacular, Night of the Classical Masters, Operas, Musical Theatre Productions, Plays, Symphonic Winds Performances, Jazz Band Performances, Piano Ensemble Performances, and Spring Spectacular.

 - Music, B.A.

 - Music, Education (Non-Certification), B.S.